W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//alkatraz.png)

-I eventually got to output the file content to stdout using printf as it is not restricted and using the following command `printf '%s' "$(<flag.txt)"` and we get the flag:
+I eventually got to output the file content to stdout using printf as it is not restricted and using the following command `printf '%s' "$(<flag.txt)"` we get the flag:

 ![](assets//images//alkatraz_2.png)